open5e/open5e/source/monsters/statistics.rst

 challenge rating.

 An innate spell can have special rules or restrictions.
-For example, a drow mage can innately cast the *levitate* spell, but the spell has a "self only" restriction, which means that the spell affects only the drow mage.
+For example, a drow mage can innately cast the :ref:`srd:levitate` spell, but the spell has a "self only" restriction, which means that the spell affects only the drow mage.